oktetlabs/test-environment/doc/sphinx/pages/group_serial.rst

 /local/tester/event/handler           RC str   Event handler.
 Use a path to the executable as a value.
 /local/tester/event/handler/priority  RW int   Handler priority.
 By default: **0**.
 /local/tester/event/handler/signal    RW int   Signal number.
 By default: **SIGINT**.
+                                               The list of supported signals: SIGHUP, SIGINT, SIGQUIT, SIGILL, SIGTRAP, SIGABRT, SIGBUS, SIGFPE, SIGKILL, SIGUSR1, SIGSEGV, SIGUSR2, SIGPIPE, SIGALRM, SIGTERM, SIGSTKFLT.
+                                               The value 'none' means that the signal will not be sent.
 /local/tester/event/handler/internal  RW int   Indicates that it is an internal handler.
 By default: external.
 ====================================  =======  ====================================================================